deepjavalibrary/djl-demo/docs/define_model.md

-# Defining the character-level CNN imperative model
+# Defining the Character-level CNN Imperative Model

-This section provides information about defining the character-level convolutional neural network imperative model by using the Deep Java Library block API.
+This section provides information on defining the character-level convolutional neural network imperative model by using the Deep Java Library block API.

 The model architecture is as follows: